• Skip to primary navigation

 how to freeze avocados

 Scoop the flesh out with a spoon and transfer it to a food processor.
-Add 1 tsp of lemon juice per small avocado and 2 tsp per large one.
+Add 1 teaspoon of lemon juice per small avocado and 2 teaspoon per large one.
 Mix until everything is well combined.
-This will ensure the avocado won’t turn brown.
+This will ensure the avocado won't turn brown.

 how to freeze avocados